 All Applicants must demonstrate that they meet the University’s English proficiency requirement.
 Further information regarding English language proficiency requirements can be found at the English Language Proficiency for Admission Policy here.

-The IELTS requirement for admission to this program is 7.0 with no sub-test less than 7.0.
 Please be aware that the current standard English language competency for registration as a practitioner in your discipline in the most states of Australia is IELTS 7.0.

 If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, visit the University's credit website for more information on applying for credit.